- Aeronautical Information Management

 Single and two-seater gyroplanes with a maximum take-off mass (MTOM) not exceeding 560kg are regulated by national legislation.
 Larger gyroplanes are regulated by the European Aviation Safety Agency.
 This page refers to the former.

-Hibernia Autogyro Club and Irish Light Aviation Society
+Irish Light Aviation Society